Gigoteur/UnicornConsole/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Gigoteur/UnicornConsole/blob/master/LICENSE.md)

-Unicorn Console (previously known as PX8 in the past, but I think "Unicorn Console" is a better name) is a fantasy engine that let you do quickly any sort of game, application with a default resolution of 128x128 pixels.
+Unicorn Console (previously known as PX8 in the past, but I think "Unicorn Console" is a better name) is a fantasy engine that let you do quickly any sort of game, application with a default resolution of 128x128 pixels, 8bits color.
 The console allow you to load what is called a 'cartridge' like in many other fantasy console, that contains the code, the graphics and the sounds.

 TOC:
   * [Features](#features)